sg-hk/horologion/README.md

 make && make install
 ```

-You can update your status bar with the stdout print (the prayer countdown) as below:
+You can update your status bar with the stdout print (which is date, time, and the prayer countdown) as below:
 ```sh
 mkfifo /tmp/horologion
 ctimer > /tmp/horologion &